 Conveniently located on the high street, The Ludoquist is a quirky themed café with over 1400 board games to play.
 Plus, there’s a wide choice of craft beers available to enjoy, as well as locally sourced coffee and hearty food.

 If you loved Coombe Wood, explore another one of Croydon’s most popular green spaces, Wandle Park.
 This 21-acre park has the river Wandle running through its centre; it also features a rose garden, a bandstand, a children’s play area and a skate park.
 It’s the perfect place to stop for a picnic!

-Shop at London’s oldest street market where you’ll find a mix of Caribbean and Asian stalls selling fruit and veg.
-It’s open 7 days a week, and dates all the way back to 1276.
-On Sundays, head over for artisan food, crafts and entertainment.
+Shop at London’s oldest street market, where you’ll find a mix of Caribbean and Asian stalls selling fruit and veg.
+Surrey street market dates back to 1276, and is open 7 days a week; on Sundays, there’s artisan food, crafts, and entertainment.

 This south London borough is full of amazing street art, so keep your eyes peeled as you wander around the streets of Croydon’s Art Quarter, located near East Croydon train station.

 For contemporary art in Croydon, head to Rise Gallery.
 Located in the Art Quarter, established names including Damien Hirst and Banksy have had their work displayed here.
 The gallery also gives up and coming artists a platform to showcase their work, so it’s a great place to see emerging talent, too.